milindadpaiker/velocitylimits/README.md

 config.json  input.txt  output.txt  velocity-limit-app  velocitylimit.log  velocitylimits.db
 ```

 velocity-limit-app is highly flexible and pluggable application.
 It is designed to accept input and emit output to/from various sources.
 Currently it supports file/terminal as input and sink, but supporting more options should be a breeze.
-See design section for details.
+See  [design doc](design.md) for details.
 Following example shows reading input from file "new_input.txt" and sending output to stdput

 ```python